The HubSpot vs Infusionsoft Debate Continues

 HubSpot charges a healthy sum for convenience,

-HubSpot also requires you to prepay for a year (or at least commmit to a one year agreement), and that's a big pill to swallow for many small businesses (and it's why I didn't pull the trigger on their software for FIVE YEARS!)
+HubSpot also requires you to prepay for a year (or at least commmit to a one year agreement), and that can be a big pill to swallow for many small businesses (and it's why I didn't pull the trigger on their software for FIVE YEARS!)